Recommended for you:

 Why Exercise is Important

-- Prevents obesity and associated health risks
+- Reduces risk of obesity and associated health risks

-- Strengthens cardiovascular health and muscles
+- Improved cardiovascular health and strengthens muscles

 - Frequent, scheduled walks promote housetraining